-D. Score the full NIDA-Modified ASSIST for illicit and nonmedical prescription drug use.
+Score the NIDA-Modified ASSIST for illicit and nonmedical prescription drug use.

-For each substance, add up the scores received for Questions 1-6.
+- ★ For each substance, add up the scores received for Questions 2-7.
 This is the Substance Involvement (SI) score.
-Do not include the results from either Step 1 (Prescreen) or Question 7 in your SI score.
+Do not include the results from either Step 1 (Quick Screen), Question 1 or Question 8 in your SI score.
 The patient will receive an SI score for each substance endorsed, not a cumulative score.
-Therefore, the patient's risk leve may differ from drug to drug.

-Use the resultant SI score to identify patient's risk level.
+Therefore, the patient's risk level may differ from drug to drug. - + Use the resultant SI score to identify patient's risk level.
 If more than one substance is reported, focus intervention on the substance with the highest score.